If you’re a newbie to wine, you might be overwhelmed by the sheer number of different types of wine varieties available.

 Vanilla, baking spices, coconut, and caramel smells and flavors can be added to white wines by oak aging.
 Furthermore, White wines come in various styles, from dry to sweet.

-Italian pinot grigio, French muscadet, and Austrian grüner veltliner are examples of classic dry white wines.
+Italian pinot grigio, French muscadet, and Austrian grüner veltliner are classic dry white wines.
 However, some winemakers use the same grapes to make dry and sweet wines.

 Also, Riesling grapes are harvested at various stages of ripeness in Germany to produce multiple wines, some lovely and others dry, all from the same vineyard.